dabit3/aws-appsync-react-workshop/README.md

 export default App
 ```

+In the above code we are using `API.graphql` to call the GraphQL API, and then taking the result from that API call and storing the data in our state.
+This should be the list of talks you created via the GraphiQL editor.

 #### Feel free to add some styling here to your list if you'd like 😀

 Next, test the app locally: